sparkflows/fire-tools/aws/pgp-decryption/README.md

 Shell script
 ------------

-Below is the shell script that goes into the shell node in the worflows.
+Below is the shell script that goes into the shell node in the workflows.

 ```
 usage() {